-The validation reports will continue to be developed and improved as we receive recommendations from our Validation Task Forces for X-ray, NMR, EM, and small angle scattering methods, and as we further develop our data deposition and processing procedures and the wwPDB Common Deposition & Annotation Tool.
+The validation reports continue to be developed and improved as we receive recommendations from the expert Validation Task Forces (VTF) for X-ray, NMR, and EM, as we develop the new wwPDB Deposition & Annotation (D&A) system, and as we collect feedback from depositors and users.

 Summary Validation Report FAQ

-Question 1: What information will be made available about the structure before the full coordinate file is released?
+Question 1: What information will be made available about a deposited structure before the coordinates and experimental data are released?

-Similar to the manuscript submission process (where information is secure until the paper is published), only limited information is made available for the public prior to release of the coordinates (see also Question 2).
+Similar to a typical manuscript submission process (where information is confidential until a paper is published), only limited information is made publicly available prior to release of a PDB entry (see also Question 2).

-The summary validation reports sent to authors for inclusion with peer review include the results of geometry checks, structure factor validation, and ligand validation.
-Coordinates are not part of the validation report.
+The validation reports are sent only to the depositors (who may choose to submit them with their manuscripts).
+They include the results of geometry checks, structure factor validation, and ligand validation.
+Coordinates and experimental data are not included in the validation report.

-Requiring validation report PDFs has not had an impact on the number of submissions to IUCr journals.
+Mandatory submission of wwPDB validation reports has not had an impact on the number of submissions to IUCr journals.

-Question 2: What is the timing on making information about the submission publicly available?
+Question 2: What is the timing on making information about a deposited structure publicly available?
 What is the timing for releasing the coordinates, etc.?

-These summary validation reports are generated as part of the current data deposition and processing pipeline, and do not change any timings.
+The new validation reports are generated for X-ray crystal structures as part of the current wwPDB curation pipelines, and do not affect any timings.

-When structures are deposited, the author list, entry title, and release status (along with the pre-release sequence, if selected) are made publicly available with the next weekly PDB update.
+When a structure has been deposited, only the author list, entry title, and release status (along with the pre-release sequence, if allowed by the depositor) are made publicly available with the next weekly PDB update.
 The author list and entry title may be suppressed upon request.

-Once the PDB entry is finalized and approved by the authors, data can be released as close to the publication date as our update procedures allow.
+Once a PDB entry is finalised and approved by the authors, structures can be released as close to the publication date as our update procedures allow.